Clutch: Single-revolution clutch

-In 1928, Frederick G. Creed developed a single-turn spring clutch (see above) that was particularly well suited to the repetitive start-stop action required in teleprinters.
+In 1928, Frederick G. Creed developed a single-turn wrap spring clutch that was particularly well suited to the repetitive start-stop action required in teleprinters.
 In 1942, two employees of Pitney Bowes Postage Meter Company developed an improved single turn spring clutch.
 In these clutches, a coil spring is wrapped around the driven shaft and held in an expanded configuration by the trip lever.
 When tripped, the spring rapidly contracts around the power shaft engaging the clutch.
 At the end of one revolution, if the trip lever has been reset, it catches the end of the spring (or a pawl attached to it), and the angular momentum of the driven member releases the tension on the spring.
 These clutches have long operating lives—many have performed tens and perhaps hundreds of millions of cycles without the need of maintenance other than occasional lubrication.

 Cascaded-pawl single-revolution clutches superseded wrap-spring single-revolution clutches in page printers, such as teleprinters, including the Teletype Model 28 and its successors, using the same design principles.
 IBM Selectric typewriters also used them.
 These are typically disc-shaped assemblies mounted on the driven shaft.
 Inside the hollow disc-shaped drive drum are two or three freely floating pawls arranged so that when the clutch is tripped, the pawls spring outward much like the shoes in a drum brake.
 When engaged, the load torque on each pawl transfers to the others to keep them engaged.
 These clutches do not slip once locked up, and they engage very quickly, on the order of milliseconds.
 A trip projection extends out from the assembly.
 If the trip lever engaged this projection, the clutch was disengaged.
 When the trip lever releases this projection, internal springs and friction engage the clutch.
 The clutch then rotates one or more turns, stopping when the trip lever again engages the trip projection.